ldmotta/LaravelApi/README.md

 composer require spatie/laravel-cors
 ```

-On the .env file, configure your Mail Server Application to test send email.
+On the .env file, define your Mail Server settings to test send email.

 ```
 MAIL_DRIVER=smtp